 In order to hold this position, your puppy must use multiple of his/her muscles.
 This is not a relaxed position by any means.

 They can get up and begin move very quickly when sleeping in this position, and you will see a lot of abused sleep like this.
 They will also sleep curled in a ball when in a new environment or surrounded by new people as they are always trying to stay alert.

 Back to back (or touching).
 Either their owner or another – while sleeping shows attachment and affection.

 Wild dogs tend to sleep next to each other in their packs, and this is your dog’s instinctual way of showing you, or another dog, that you are part of their pack.

 Sleep disorders are very uncommon, but they do exist.

 Remember that while it’s okay for people to have problems with sleep, in canines this can possibly be a red flag for another, more or less serious, condition.

-The five main causes for sleeplessness in dogs are:
+The five main causes for sleeplessness are:

 - Physical discomfort, including but not limited to, arthritis in dogs, hip dysplasia or other hip injury, parasite or flea infestation, allergies, or urinary incontinence.

 - Emotional disorders including stress, anxiety and depression.